Popular Forces: Origins and characteristics

-The Popular Forces are led by Yasser Abu Shabab, a local clan leader, gangster, and former drug trafficker convicted and imprisoned by the Hamas government.
+The Popular Forces founded by Yasser Abu Shabab, a local clan leader, gangster, and former drug trafficker convicted and imprisoned by the Hamas government.
 Abu Shabab was arrested by Hamas in 2015 on drug trafficking charges and sentenced to 25 years in Asda prison, located in Khan Yunis.
 The group was created after Abu Shabab escaped from the prison as it was bombed by Israel in October 2023.
-Reportedly, after his escape, Abu Shabab headed to Kerem Shalom crossing and assembled a force of a few hundred men, exerting control over the territory near it.
+Reportedly, after his escape, Abu Shabab headed to the Kerem Shalom border crossing and assembled a force of a few hundred men, exerting control over the territory near it.
+Abu Shabab's own tribe, the Tarabin Bedouins, has publicly disavowed Abu Shabab due to his collaboration with Israel, and has also assisted the Egyptian army in fighting against ISIS.

 Under its current form and name, the group emerged in Rafah in May 2024 amid Israel's Rafah offensive.
 According to sources, members of the group belonged to earlier Salafi jihadist factions that opposed Hamas, former Palestinian officers, and known criminals.
-The group has 300 men, 50 of whom were personally recruited by Abu Shahab, while the other 250 men were allegedly recruited through the Palestinian Authority’s intelligence services.
-The gang controls much of the Nasr neighborhood in eastern Rafah, which was significantly damaged by bombing from the IDF, as well as aid routes around the Keram Shalom border crossing, including territory 1.5 km from the crossing.
-The Popular Forces has also expanded into Khan Yunis, north of Rafah.
+The group has 300 men, 50 of whom were personally recruited by Abu Shahab, while the other 250 men were allegedly recruited through the Palestinian Authority's intelligence services.
+The gang took control of much of the Nasr neighborhood in eastern Rafah, which was significantly damaged by bombing from the IDF, as well as aid routes around the Keram Shalom border crossing, including territory 1.5 km from the crossing.
+The Popular Forces had also expanded into Khan Yunis, north of Rafah.

 The Popular Forces are armed with assault rifles and equipped with radios and night-vision goggles.
-Denying being armed by Israel, Abu Shabab claims that the Popular Forces are funded by "individual efforts and donations" and that they are armed with "primitive weapons" which were inherited from local tribes.
+Denying being armed by Israel, Abu Shabab claimed that the Popular Forces were funded by "individual efforts and donations" and that they were armed with "primitive weapons" which were inherited from local tribes.
 He claimed that his group was a humanitarian effort and that it was allowing families to escape from "war and famine".
-Abu Shabab stated that his group are grassroots forces and that they are not an official authority, nor are they operating under control of the Palestinian Authority (PA).
-However, Abu Shabab has stated that his militia operates "under Palestinian legitimacy", ostensibly a reference to the PA.
+Abu Shabab stated that his group were grassroots forces and that they were not an official authority, nor were they operating under control of the Palestinian Authority (PA).
+However, Abu Shabab had stated that his militia operates "under Palestinian legitimacy", ostensibly a reference to the PA.
 Major General Anwar Rajab, spokesman of the Palestinian Authority security services, told CNN that there were no connections between the PA and the Popular Forces.
 The Guardian noted that Abu Shabab's statements often appeared contradictory and in contradiction to previous statements or verifiable evidence.